-The American Society of Hematology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians who participate in the designated activities.
+The American Society of Hematology (ASH) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.

 CME and MOC Offerings

 ASH Annual Meeting

 The ASH annual meeting is the largest medical meeting that supports hematology-related research and that advances the practice of hematology.
 The meeting features numerous sessions specifically geared toward researchers and clinicians and provides the highest quality oral, poster, and plenary presentations based on abstract submissions and review.

 Please note that CME/MOC/certificates for this activity are not obtained through ASH Academy.
 Visit the annual meeting CME page for more information.

 Regional ASH Meetings

 The following ASH meetings offer opportunities to earn CME credit and MOC points:

 All meeting evaluations must be completed through ASH Academy.

 This comprehensive educational resource offers up-to-date information in adult and pediatric hematology for internists, hematologists, pediatricians, and hematology/oncology fellows.
 The ASH-SAP, 6th Edition, includes a textbook with 23 chapters, as well as 285 case-based, multiple-choice questions grouped into six themed tests.
 The tests combine to offer 70 AMA PRA Category 1 Credits™, 70 ABIM MOC Medical Knowledge Points, and 70 American Board of Pathology SAM Credits.
 Learn more.